locuslab/ect/README.md

 ECM                                                                           | 198.51 | 1   |
 ECM                                                                           | 128.63 | 2   |

-Even without combining with other generative mechanisms like GANs or diffusion distillation like Score Distillation, ECT is capable of generating high-quality samples much faster than SoTA diffusion models and much better than ~~SoTA GANs~~ SoTA Diffusion Models and GANs.
+Without combining with other generative mechanisms like GANs or diffusion distillation like Score Distillation, ECT is capable of generating high-quality samples much faster than SoTA diffusion models and much better than ~~SoTA GANs~~ SoTA Diffusion Models and GANs.

 ## Checkpoints

-More checkpoints will be available later.

 - CIFAR10 $\mathrm{FD}_{\text{DINOv2}}$ [checkpoint](https://drive.google.com/file/d/1WN_eLTrcl-vB7fMc1HADpacgcO4SNJ_1/view?usp=sharing).

 ## Contact

 Feel free to drop me an email at zhengyanggeng@gmail.com if you have additional questions or are interested in collaboration.
-You can also find me on [Twitter](https://twitter.com/ZhengyangGeng) or [WeChat](https://github.com/Gsunshine/Enjoy-Hamburger/blob/main/assets/WeChat.jpg).
+You can find me on [Twitter](https://twitter.com/ZhengyangGeng) or [WeChat](https://github.com/Gsunshine/Enjoy-Hamburger/blob/main/assets/WeChat.jpg).

 ## Citation